styblope/instana-tracing-go/README.md

 cp details.go details.go.original
 cp ../details-intrumented.go details.go

-# if you gave Go installed locally
+# if you have Go installed locally
 make build-docker
-# if you want to use the builder image
+# or if you want to use the builder image instead
 make build-docker-with-builder

 # transfer image to minikube